Stochastic portfolio theory with price impact: Functionally generated portfolios

-In this section we start by introducing additive functionally generated trading strategies.
-We again assume that the price process is strictly positive. \begin{defn}[Additive functional generation of trading strategies] We say that a trading strategy $Q$ is \emph{time-dependent additively functionally generated} by a function $G:[0,\infty) \times \Delta^{d-1}_+ \to \R$ if the relative wealth process admits the pathwise decomposition
+In this section we introduce additively functionally generated trading strategies. \begin{defn}[Additive functional generation of trading strategies] We say that a trading strategy $Q$ is \emph{time-dependent additively functionally generated} by a function $G:[0,\infty) \times \Delta^{d-1}_+ \to \R$ if the relative wealth process admits the pathwise decomposition

 for some process $\Gamma$ of finite variation satisfying $\Gamma(0) = 0$.
-If $G$ is independent of the first argument we simply say $Q$ is \emph{additively functionally generated}. \end{defn} An attractive feature of functionally generated portfolios, as can be observed from the so called master formula \eqref{eqn:master_formula}, is that its relative portfolio wealth can be decomposed into (i) a deterministic function of the current state of the market $\mu(t)$ and (ii) a finite variation term capturing the historical evolution.
-In particular, stochastic integration has been removed and this allows for the study of the wealth process using techniques that are not available for general portfolios.
+If $G$ is independent of the first argument we simply say $Q$ is \emph{additively functionally generated}. \end{defn} An attractive feature of functionally generated portfolios, as can be observed from the \emph{master formula} \eqref{eqn:master_formula}, which is a more general time-dependent version of \eqref{eqn:master_intro}, is that the relative wealth $V^Q$ can be decomposed into (i) a deterministic function of the current state of the market $\mu(t)$ and (ii) a finite variation term capturing the historical evolution.
+In particular, the decomposition \eqref{eqn:master_formula} involves no stochastic integration enabling the use of analytical techniques that are not available for general portfolios.
 We take up this analysis in Section~\ref{sec:relarb}, which concerns constructing relative arbitrage with respect to the market portfolio in the presence of price impact.